 Alright, still a little extreme.
 However, with every “parenting” article I see as I scroll across my Facebook newsfeed, it makes me wonder.
 There are so many new perspectives and studies, it’s quite difficult to cram them all into our memories and put them to good use when a difficult moment arises.

-When was the last time an article like “5 Steps to Raising Strong Children” came to mind long day of work and two screaming toddlers?
+When was the last time an article like “5 Steps to Raising Strong Children” came to mind after a long day of work and two screaming toddlers?

 It’s in these moments, when life has me exhausted, and it’s harder than usual to see the good in bad situations, that I question my mom skills.
 I worry about letting my four-year-old play on the tablet too long, just so I can find enough peace to finish writing a book.
 Or maybe she’ll develop bad food habits after eating pizza two nights in a row, because I worked extremely late and cooking would have taken too long.